lazy-boi-13/STM32_PWM/Software/dev/Tx_Thread_Creation/README.md

 a conversion is triggered by timer 2 trigger out event every 100ms

+## <b>Using I and D chache</b>

-for the H7 series the the buffer needs to be put into a non cacheable area:
+for the H7 series the the buffer needs to be put into a non cacheable area

 the RAM_D3 Memory area has its base address and size as seen in the specific linker script here STM32H723GTx_FLASH.ld:

 	RAM_D3  (xrw)    : ORIGIN = 0x38000000,   LENGTH = 16K